Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 Important Checks Before Buying a Swiss Shelf Company

-Whether you are acquiring a shelf company through Lawsupport or independently, the following due diligence checklist for shelf companies is non-negotiable.
+Whether you are acquiring a shelf company through Morgan Hartley Consulting or independently, the following due diligence checklist is non-negotiable.

-ZEFIX extract.
+1. ZEFIX extract.
 The federal commercial register database (zefix.ch) provides the full registration history of any Swiss company.
 Review it for any historical entries, cancellations, or encumbrances that may not be immediately visible.
+Look specifically for: historical name changes, past director entries, and any annotations (Bemerkungen).

-Tax clearance.
+2. Tax clearance.
 Obtain confirmation from the relevant cantonal tax authority that the company has no outstanding tax obligations.
 In Zug, this means a clearance from the Kantonales Steueramt Zug.
+Even dormant companies must file annual tax returns — confirm that all returns have been filed and all minimum taxes paid.

-AHV and social security registration.
+5. AHV and social security registration.
 Confirm that no employees have been registered under the company and that no social security obligations are outstanding.
+Even one historical employee creates potential liability for unpaid contributions.

 Shelf Company vs Fresh Formation vs Operating Company: Decision Matrix